 The Council of Europe is currently implementing a joint EU/CoE Project on Building Capacity for Inclusion in Education - INCLUDE.
 In that context, it is looking for local consultants for a range of intellectual consultancy services towards development, and when applicable compilation of training materials, compendium of tests measures, and questionnaires (for children, teachers, parents) focusing on learning difficulties and disabilities and distributing among school psychologists, including provision of training for trainers as well as the school psychologists in testing skills on identifying learning disorders and disabilities of students.
 Services are to be requested by the Council on need basis, in compliance with the ordering procedure defined in the Framework Contract.

-The Council of Europe is looking for 7 (seven) Provider(s) for both lots (provided enough tenders meet the criteria indicated below) in order to support the implementation of the project with a particular expertise on building capacities of school psychologists.
+The Council of Europe is looking for max 7 (seven) Provider(s) for both lots (provided enough tenders meet the criteria indicated below) in order to support the implementation of the project with a particular expertise on building capacities of school psychologists.

 This Contract is currently estimated to cover up to 5 (five) activities, to be held by 30 November 2023.
 This estimate is for information only and shall not constitute any sort of contractual commitment on the part of the Council of Europe.
 The Contract may potentially represent a higher or lower number of activities, depending on the evolving needs of the Organisation.